- What Is Cryptocurrency?

 Understanding cryptocurrency basics will help you to be aware of the ongoing cryptocurrency conversation that’s taking place seemingly everywhere.

-If you are heavily against cryptocurrency, as an investor it’s important to have a fundamental understanding of it not only to keep up with the news, but also for explaining it to others, such as friends and family, who may be considering investing heavily in it.
+As an investor, even if you are heavily against cryptocurrency, it’s important to have a fundamental understanding of it not only to keep up with the news, but also for explaining it to others, such as friends and family, who may be considering investing heavily in it.

 At the end of the day, it’s financial education that will help you decipher between the latest (and dangerous) trend versus maximizing your returns over time through wise investing.